 Students found in violation of the dress code will receive the following consequences:

 Electronic devices including cell phones must be turned off and not used during the school day.
-Phones and all other electronic devices are to be placed in a student’s locked locker.
+Upon entry into the school, students are to put cell phones in backpacks, and they are not to be out in any area of the school.
+Phones and all other electronic devices will be placed in a student’s locked locker before 1st period.
 They are not permitted, in any way, to disrupt the educational setting of the school.
 Students are not to use their phones to make phone calls, send and receive text, access the internet, capture videos and/or pictures, or post on any social media site during the school day.
 Students should not be using a smart watch in any of the manners provided above, and should not be wearing air pods or wireless earbuds as those will also fall under this policy.
 If parents need to contact their student during the school day, they will need to call the office.
 It is understood that students and parents may find it easier to contact one another via cell phone, but doing so encourages students to disregard expectations.
 If a student is found to be using an electronic device, the following steps will be taken;

 STUDENT PICK-UP PROCEDURE FOR CAR RIDERS: